Interactive Simulation of Le Chatelier's Principle

 Adding blue marbles increases the number of dimers.
 This is again inline with the principle of Le Chatelier.
 The effect of our disturbance is that it gets pretty crowded with single blue marbles.
 The equilibrium responds in a way to minimize this effect.
 By shifting towards more dimers, it reduces the number of single blue marbles.
 In general, increasing the concentration of one of the reactants will push the equilibrium towards the other side of the reaction equation.

 If we remove blue marbles, on the other hand, the effect is that single blue marbles become quite rare.
-Again, the the system responds in a way to minimize this effect.
+Again, the system responds in a way to minimize this effect.
 By splitting up dimers it resupplies single blue marbles.
 In general, decreasing the concentration of one of the reactants will pull the equilibrium towards that side.

 The reasoning why this happens is very similar to the "change in volume" case.
 With more blue marbles around, the chance for a green marble to bump into a blue marble and consequently to form a dimer is increased.
 The chance for dimers to split, on the other hand, is hardly affected by the number of blue marbles.